paulbradish/awesome-digital-marketing/README.md

 Analytics is the process of examining and interpreting large sets of data in order to uncover patterns, gain insights, and drive smart marketing decisions.
 This involves using various tools and techniques to extract meaning from data, including statistical analysis, machine learning, and data visualization.
 The goal of __Data Analytics__ is to turn raw data into actionable insights that can be used to improve business operations, identify new opportunities, and solve complex problems.
   - __Analytics Dashboards__
       - [Dash This](https://dashthis.com/) - An automated marketing reporting tool created to help marketers save hours of manual work by integrating numerous APIs into one customized web analytics dashboard.
-      - __[Databox](https://databox.com/) - Connect all of your data in one place, visualize performance trends, monitor progress toward your goals, make more informed decisions, collaborate and report as you go with custom views and deep-dives for each function in your organization.__
+      - [Databox](https://databox.com/) - Connect all of your data in one place, visualize performance trends, monitor progress toward your goals, make more informed decisions, collaborate and report as you go with custom views and deep-dives for each function in your organization.
-      - [Geckoboard](https://www.geckoboard.com/) - No hassle professional KPI dashboards.
-Features over 80 integrations that you can build into a real-time dashboard.
+         - [Benchmark Groups](https://benchmarks.databox.com/) - Browse industry benchmarks to see where you’re ahead of the curve, and where you have opportunity to improve.
+Share them with your team, board, or clients.
+From the team behind Databox.
+         - [Databox Roadmap](https://roadmap.databox.com/) - An Upvoty board that allows for customers to request new features and vote or comment on others.

  - __Analytics Resources__
      - [Cross Validated](https://stats.stackexchange.com/) - A question and answer site for people interested in statistics, machine learning, data analysis, data mining, and data visualization.
      - [Occam's Razor](https://www.kaushik.net/avinash/) - Web analytics blog authored by longtime digital marketing evangelist @google, Avinash Kaushik.